Used Car Buyers Guide

 * Have a trusted mechanic thoroughly inspect the car before you purchase it.

-emission inspection performed by your mechanic or at one of the
+* Have an emission inspection performed by your mechanic or at one of the Davidson County testing stations.

 * Get the Vehicle Identification Number (VIN) from the car and check the National Insurance Crime Bureau (VinCheck) to see if it has been reported as stolen or significantly damaged by a wreck or flooding.